syncfusion-content/javascript-docs/js/Maps/Map-Elements.md

 There are two ways to set marker for map.

-1. Using markers and marker template
+1. Marker and marker template

 2. Adding marker objects to map.